 Returns a JSON serializable object as expected by the MS Office Scripts or Google Apps Script xlwings module.
 Only available with book objects that have been instantiated via xw.
 Book(json=...).

 macro(name)

 Runs a Sub or Function in Excel VBA.

-- name (Name of Sub or Function with or without module name, e.g.,) - - 'MyMacro' ('Module1.MyMacro' or) - can be accessed like this:
+name: Name of Sub or Function with or without module name, e.g., 'Module1.MyMacro' or 'MyMacro'

 This VBA function:

 '''

 Function MySum(x, y)

 MySum = x + y

 End Function

 '''